S. Daniel Haldar, MD

 Local Presentations

 - 2022.
 Use of pancreatic cancer biobanking: molecular profiling of pancreatic adenosquamous carcinoma.
-None.
 Pancreatic Cancer Precision Medicine Center of Excellence Retreat.
 Baltimore, MD, US.

 Regional Presentations